 With the majority of online shopping happening on mobile devices, a responsive design is non-negotiable.
 Your marketplace interface should adapt seamlessly to different screen sizes and devices.

-A mobile-friendly marketplace not only enhances user experience but also boosts your search engine rankings, as Google prioritizes mobile-optimized sites.
+A mobile-friendly marketplace not only improves user satisfaction but also boosts your search engine rankings.

 The checkout process is a critical touchpoint in the user journey.
 A complicated or lengthy checkout can lead to cart abandonment, so it’s essential to make this process as smooth as possible.